-Bone marrow aspirate concentrate has shown to be effective in the treatment of a variety of pain conditions, including: joint degeneration, sacroilitis, knee, hip and shoulder injury, osteoarthritis, cartilage injury, tendon injury, ligament injury, facet joint injury and disc injury.
+Bone marrow aspirate concentrate stem cell therapy has shown to be effective in the treatment of a variety of pain conditions, including: joint degeneration, sacroilitis, knee, hip and shoulder injury, osteoarthritis, cartilage injury, tendon injury, ligament injury, facet joint injury and disc injury.

-If you believe you qualify as a candidate for regenerative medicine, please contact DiAnn VanDyke at our MPC South location at (616) 281-1600.
-All potential regenerative medicine patients will receive a full consultation with one of our board certified pain management specialists during which time all questions will be answered.
+If you believe you qualify as a candidate for bone marrow aspirate stem cell therapy, please contact DiAnn VanDyke at our MPC South location at (616) 281-1600.
+All potential regenerative medicine patients will receive a full consultation at one of our Grand Rapids, MI area MPC locations with one of our board certified pain management specialists during which time all questions will be answered.

-Platelet-rich plasma and bone marrow aspirate concentrate therapy procedures are performed on site at Michigan Pain Consultants.
+Platelet-rich plasma and bone marrow aspirate concentrate stem cell therapy procedures are performed on site at Michigan Pain Consultants in Grand Rapids, MI.
 Platelet-rich plasma procedures typically take one hour.
-Bone marrow aspirate concentrate procedures require at least three hours.
+Bone marrow aspirate concentrate stem cell therapy procedures require at least three hours.

 These procedures are considered experimental by most insurance companies and therefore are not currently covered by insurance.
 If you have any questions regarding your coverage, please contact your insurance carrier for details.

 - At the Andrews Institute, Stem Cells Are Seen As the Next Stage in Sports Medicine